Erika7771/eTrolley/README.md

     python3 /home/pi/raspweb/local/mqtt_sensorsClient.py &
     python3 /home/pi/raspweb/flaskberry/web_server.py

 Note:  If the Razor IMU does not start,  try to add `i2cdetect -y 1` right after `pkill python`.

+Then, make it executable:

+    chmod +x startFlaskberry.sh

+To test everything, run `startFlaskberry.sh` and go to `192.168.4.1:5000` : You should see the incoming messages.